Archbishop Foley Beach

 Graham was born and raised in the Triad.
 He has been married to Kim for thirty-three years and they have three wonderful children: Alex, Nick and Marianne.
 From 1980-2007 Graham owned and operated a printing company, and in 2012 started Stone Street Properties.
 He has received a degree in Pastoral Ministries from John Wesley College and was ordained to the deaconate in January 2006.
 Graham works as a realtor in our community and enjoys spending time with his grandkids.
 When time allows, Graham enjoys playing golf, reading and spending time in the mountains and beach.

 The Vestry is a group of church members, who have been confirmed in the Anglican Church.
 They provide leadership in legal and financial matters and support the Rector in the mission and ministry of the church.

 Qualifications for serving on the Vestry are comparable to the Biblical criteria for an overseer or elder as found in 1 Timothy 3 and Titus 1, these qualifications being markers of general Christian maturity.
 Serving as a member of the Vestry is a noble task and a position in the church that carries great commitment and responsibility from both a visible and spiritual perspective.
 Vestry members are nominated by the church, elected by the Vestry, and serve 3-year terms.

-Our vestry is made up of Mike Harris, DJ Carlson, Barb Harvey, Tom Hinson, and Katie McCormick.
-Our senior Warden is DJ Carlson, and our Junior Warden is Tom Hinson.
+Our vestry is made up of Tom Hinson, Justin Leonard, Kelly Hale, Nathan Snow and Kathy Allen.
+Our senior Warden is Tom Hinson, and our Junior Warden is Justin Leonard.